ticketscloud/doc/v0/resources/apikeys.rst

 API Key
 =======

-API Key is an unique token which used for :ref:`partner` authentication.
+API Key is an unique token which uses for :ref:`partner` authentication.
-This key should be used with :header:`Authorization` on each request that made to the TicketsCloud API.
+This key should be specified as value for :header:`Authorization` on each request that been made to TicketsCloud API.

 .. http:get:: /v0/resources/partners/{idpartner}/api_keys/{idkey}
     :synopsis: Returns an API key information

-    Returns an API key information.
+    Returns an information about API key.

     :<header Accept: :mimetype:`application/json`
+    :<header Authorization: :ref:`API key <apikey>`
     :param string idpartner: :ref:`partner` ID
     :param string idkey: :ref:`apikey` ID
     :query string fields-schema: :ref:`api/dsl`